joecummings/cdse-covid/README.md

 ## Installation

+### CDSE

 1. Clone repo
 2. Create virtual environment
 3. Run `bash setup.sh`

-## Usage

-`python -m claim_detection.models --input TXT_FILES --patterns claim_detection/topics.json --out OUT_FILE`

-## Including AMR graphs

-In order to use AMR graphs to enhance the results, you will need to run an action-pointer model from IBM's Transition AMR Parser on the input files.
+### Transition AMR Parser

-1. Clone the repository and `cd` into it.
+1. Clone the repository (with HTTPS, not SSH) at https://github.com/IBM/transition-amr-parser .
 2. Create a new conda environment for the parser (there are several conflicting packages between this and the claims detection).
-3. Activate the new conda env and run `python -m pip install -e .`
+3. Activate the new conda env, and in the parser root dir, and run `python -m pip install -e .`
 4. Run `bash tests/correclty_installed.sh` to confirm that the installation succeeded.
 5. For a basic test, run `bash tests/minimal_test.sh`
 6. You will also need the install the alignment tools with these steps: